 Step 1: Choose Your New Bank.

-The first step is to choose your new bank if you haven’t already.
 You’ll have dozens of options however some banks are better than others so don’t jump to any conclusions without carefully reviewing your options.

 One bank may be better than another simply because it better suits your needs.
 For example, if you prefer to go to the bank in person, don’t open an account with an online bank that doesn’t have any physical locations.